 Reciprocity—the idea of feeling compelled to repay someone for doing something nice for you—also comes into play.
 It’s the psychology behind the free return address stickers—also known as “front-end premiums”—that animal rescue organizations send out.
 They’re hoping that most people would feel guilty getting something for nothing and eventually send in a donation.

-In automated email marketing, businesses can use the psychology of reciprocity by giving away free white papers, webinars, promotional codes or ebooks in exchange for information.
+In triggered email marketing, businesses can use the psychology of reciprocity by giving away free white papers, webinars, promotional codes or ebooks in exchange for information.

 The scarcity principle also plays into triggered email marketing.
 When a customer browses information about a webinar but doesn’t sign up, businesses can have a triggered email warning of limited seating remaining.
 Or a customer who recently browsed men’s shirts might receive an email citing urgency and limited stock, like Mizzen+Main’s does here.